-Main term Definition Literature Citation Personality trait (Based on Costa & McCrae, 1992, p.5-6) Openness to experience "The term to refer to a broader constellation of traits.
-High-O individuals are imaginative and sensitive to art and beauty and have a rich and complex emotional life; they are intellectually curious, behaviorally flexible, and nondogmatic in their attitudes and values Schilpzand et al. (2011, p.
-67) "As expected, we found that openness to experience was important for creative team outcomes."
+Main term Definition Literature Citation Personality trait (Based on Costa & McCrae, 1992, p.5-6) Openness to "The term to refer to a broader constellation of Schilpzand et al. (2011, p.
+"As expected, we found that openness to experience was experience traits.
+High-O individuals are imaginative and sensitive to art and beauty and have a rich and complex emotional life; they are intellectually curious, behaviorally flexible, and nondogmatic in their attitudes and values 67) important for creative team outcomes."
 Extraversion "a broad group of traits, including sociability, activity, and the tendency to experience positive emotions such as joy and pleasure" Jung et al. (2012, p.30) "In the first experiment, extraverts outperformed introverts in computer-mediated groups.
 In the second experiment, we exposed participants in computer-mediated groups to four levels of idea stimulation ranging from none to extremely high.
 Extraverts generated more unique and diverse ideas than did introverts in moderate- and high-stimuli conditions only."
-Conscientiousness "Conscientiousness is a dimension that contrasts scrupulous, well-organized, and diligent people with lax, Baer et al. (2008, p.
-274) "In addition to demonstrating that teams composed primarily of individuals high on extraversion, high on openness, or low on conscientiousness were highly creative when team creative confidence was high, our results also indicated that composing teams mainly of high neuroticism or of low agreeableness members had little effect on team creativity."